Why we choose to do what we do...?

 His treatment options were once described to him as "dipping your hand in a box of smarties.
 First you try the red ones, then the yellow, then the oranges ones etc..."
 This was not reflective on his stellar medical team, it was purely and simply fact.

 Cooper felt a compelling need for change.
 Change in the uncertainty surrounding a sarcoma diagnosis.
 Change in the mortality rates which have not seen improvement for well over three decades, quantifiable change in the treatment options currently available to sarcoma patients, and change in the support offered to patients and their families, The Foundation which proudly bears his name, will follow his vision, and our mission is to raise funding which will directly contribute to the identification and facilitation of clinical trials, and pipeline treatments which are relevant to sarcoma, whilst assisting in providing a vastly improved patient experience.
-In doing so, we aim to eventually tick each of the boxes of concern, Cooper identified during his treatment
+In doing so, we aim to eventually tick each of the boxes of concern, which Cooper identified during his treatment

 CRBF will utilise the vast knowledge and reach of our Board and Executive Committee members, work with government agencies, purpose built cancer institutions, Foundations, cancer organisations and professional bodies, to enhance the team approach required to solve the answers to the questions, currently eluding our most brilliant medical minds.

 In 2016/17 our objectives were to assist in funding for the Comprehensive Sarcoma Centre (CSC) within Chris O’Brien Lifehouse(COLH).
 These objectives were met when over $125,000 was donated through CRBF directly to COLH to assist with the inception of the CSC, and in particular to facilitate a sarcoma Chairperson, a PhD Research Fellow, and a dedicated sarcoma nursing consultant.
 Our support remains with COLH, and their unwavering commitment to sarcoma.